 be fully insured for Title II disability benefits and meet the 20/40 requirement for Title II disability benefits (see RS 00301.120); or

-meet the special insured status requirement for recipients disabled prior to age 31 (see RS 00301.140).
+meet the special insured status requirement for recipients disabled prior to age 31 (see RS 00301.140); or

-NOTE: The system tests all periods from the SSI date of onset (DOO) and uses any quarters of coverage earned through the test quarter.
-The issue of an alleged earlier disability onset may arise again.
-If so, you must consider an alleged earlier disability onset when processing the KZ diary.
+The SSR uses all quarters of coverage earned through the test quarter.
+If an alleged earlier disability onset arises again. consider an alleged earlier disability onset when you process the KZ diary.
 Consider if collateral estoppel applies, see DI 11011.001.

-B. Requirement to take a Title II application
+B. Exceptions to taking a Title II application

-Technicians are required to take a Title II application to process the KZ diary, with the following exceptions:
+You are required to take a Title II application to process the KZ diary, except when:

 The recipient receives a higher Title II benefit than the potential retirement insurance benefits (RIB) or disability insurance benefits (DIB) computation, and filing for a lesser RIB or DIB amount is not advantageous to the recipient (see SI 00510.001C);